milesmcc/personal-1/PORTFOLIO.md

 ## Leadership Positions & Organizations
 #### Admission Officer, Technology Lead, and Mentor at Ukraine Global Scholars 501(c)(3), 2016-2019
 In 2018-2019, I mentored two UGS scholars to apply to boarding schools.
 They ultimately received over $400,000 in scholarship money and will be attending Phillips Academy and The Taft School in the Fall of 2019.
-I have also built an updated website for Ukraine Global Scholars — https://ukraineglobalscholars.org/.
+I have also built an updated website for Ukraine Global Scholars* — https://ukraineglobalscholars.org/.
 In 2020, I will be responsible for building a new application platform.
 Recently, I have become the first high school student to become an admission officer at UGS, and have since contributed significantly to selecting a new UGS cohort of most talented Ukrainian students.

 #### Co-Founder at Harpocrate, a [Politiwatch](https://politiwatch.org/) 501(c)(3) initiative, 2019
 Harpocrate is an initiative that strives to establish transparency in the realm of online privacy.
 It is a logical extension of [OpenPD](https://openpd.org/) — a standardized privacy policy standard currently in development by Politiwatch.
 Harpocrate ventures to create a lookup system that uses intelligent algorithms, including machine learning, to process the contents of privacy policies and present them in an easily digestible way.
 Such output will be displayed in a browser extension and could then be verified by companies if they write their policies in OpenPD standard — thus popularizing the standard and increasing privacy accountability online.
 Harpocrate is being developed in collaboration with [Miles McCain](https://rmrm.io/), the founder of Politiwatch.

 #### Co-Founder at Plutus, a financial technology startup, 2019
-Plutus is an innovative platform to trade financial securities, specificially options, currently in development.
-It is in its early development stage, although it is already supported by influential Silicon Valley entrepreneurs and famous investors (NDA).
+Plutus is an innovative platform to trade financial securities, specificially options, that is currently in development.
+It is in its early production stage, although it is already supported by influential Silicon Valley entrepreneurs and famous investors (NDA).

 #### Co-Founder at Dr. Penguin Studios (c), 2017-present
 Dr. Penguin Studios is an (unregistered) indie game development company I founded that consists of three people.
 We have collaborated at Global Game Jam Ukraine in 2017, and have since developed [Icy Bounce](https://icybounce.com/) — a 3D arcade mobile game inspired by Crossy Road.
 The development took around a year, and the game was ultimately featured by Apple on the App Store in more than 70 countries in the _New Games We Like_ section.
 Currently, Icy Bounce has more than a quarter million downloads worldwide, and is translated to 13 languages.
 Icy Bounce received official offers to republish by multiple billion-dollar companies (NDA), though the collaboration was never reached due to the non-competitive retention rates of Icy Bounce.